klavins/ECEP520/week_7/README.md

 Exercises
 ===

 1. Create a `Stopwatch` process the watches for events "start", "stop", and "reset".
 Note, this process is *not* supposed to be a StateMachine.
 Add to it a method that get's the stopwatch's current value in seconds as a double.
 Also create a `StopWatchUser` process that emits a sequence of events that use the stopwatch.
-Put all of your code `examples/stop_watch.cc`.
-So that we can test your machine, put all your code in `examples/robot.cc` with a comment
-    ```c++
-    // INSERT GRADING TESTS HERE
-    ```
-    we will add tests such as those in the microwave example at that point in your code.
+We will describe where you should put your code so we can test it asap.
 1. Define a `StateMachine` called 'Robot' that models the following diagram:

     <img src="images/robot.png" width="620"></image>

-    So that we can test your machine, put all your code in `examples/robot.cc` with a comment
-    ```c++
-    // INSERT GRADING TESTS HERE
-    ```
-    we will add tests such as those in the microwave example at that point in your code.
+    We will describe where you should put your code so we can test it asap.
 1. Create a `to_json()` method for the `StateMachine` class that returns a representation of a StateMachine as a json object.
 For example, in the `examples/binary.cc` example, `fsm.to_json().dump()` would return the following.
     ```json
     {